 Conclusion

-- How do I trade gold during the European session?
+How can I trade the gold price move during the European session?

 Trading Gold (XAU/USD) carries significant risk of loss and is not suitable for all investors.
 This content is for informational purposes only and does not constitute financial advice.
 Always conduct your own research and trade responsibly.